jatinarora30/safeplan/README.md

-# SafePlan: A Benchmark for Safe and Optimal Path Planning
+# Measuring Balance: The OptiSafe Index and SafePlan Benchmark for Safe Navigation

 ## Overview